seapagan/fastapi-template/docs/index.md

 # Welcome to FastAPI-Template

-!!! warning "ALPHA Status!"
+!!! warning "BETA Docs!"
-    This documentation is currently **Alpha** status and I have much still to add.
+    This documentation is currently **Beta** status as it is still under active development.

 !!! danger "Version Refactor"